pandysong/blog/content/post/read_source_code_with_active_line_highlighted.md

 [plugin](https://github.com/pandysong/highlight.vim) is created after having done above research.

-For using this plugin, a database could be created, as discussed above, we will create a list from tool chain:
+For using this plugin, a database could be created.
+As discussed above, we will create a list from tool chain:

 ```